-When the judgment regarding a QCO action becomes final and binding, the judgment binds not only the parties but also other QCOs, and in principle QCOs who are not plaintiffs in the QCO action may not demand an injunction identical to that in a previous QCO action with respect to a business operator who was a defendant in the previous case (article 12-2(1)(ii) of the Consumer Contract Act).
+When the judgment regarding a qualified consumer organisation (QCO) action becomes final and binding, the judgment binds not only the parties but also other QCOs, and, in principle, QCOs that are not plaintiffs in the QCO action may not demand an injunction identical to that in a previous QCO action with respect to a business operator that was a defendant in the previous case (article 12-2(1)(ii) of the Consumer Contract Act).
 On the other hand, the judgment has no legal effect on consumers.

-Specified qualified consumer organisation action

-Litigation regarding common obligations
+Specified qualified consumer organisation action Litigation regarding common obligations

-The final and binding judgment in litigation regarding common obligations has legal effect not only on the parties but also other SQCOs and delegating consumers (article 9 of the Special Act).
+The final and binding judgment in litigation regarding common obligations has legal effect not only on the parties but also other specified qualified consumer organisations (SQCOs) and delegating consumers (article 9 of the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers (the Special Act)).
 Therefore, when the court dismisses an SQCO action, every SQCO is bound by the judgment, whereas there is no possibility that consumers are bound by it, because, in this case, the SQCO may not initiate the simple determination proceedings and there is no delegating consumer because there is no occurrence of the delegation of target consumers, which is to be done in the simple determination proceedings.
 On the other hand, when an SQCO prevails in the litigation regarding common obligations, target consumers may choose whether to opt in to the SQCO action and receive benefits stemming from the result of the SQCO action.